 9. Deli Meat Roll Ups

 Deli meat is my go-to for my kids’ lunches, but it’s also one of my go-to ingredients for Whole30 snacking and my mini meals.
 I’ve been able to find Whole30 compliant sliced turkey, salami, ham, prosciutto, and turkey bacon in grocery stores like Costco, Kroger and Walmart.

 To make it: Just roll up your favorite compliant sliced deli meats and serve them inside a lettuce wrap with a little Whole30 compliant mayo or ranch.
 I like to serve it with a handful of nuts or some slices of tomato.

 10. Pre-Packaged Snacks

-I think it’s nice to have some solid shelf-stable Whole30 snack or mini meal items in your desk drawer at work, to keep in your purse, carryon, car, or diaper bag.
+I think it’s nice to have some solid shelf-stable Whole30 snack or mini meal items in your desk drawer at work, for road trips, to keep in your purse, carryon, car, or diaper bag.
 Thankfully they’re becoming a lot easier to find in stores these days.